mbkoltai/ExaStoLog/doc/README.md

 sampling_types={'lognorm','linear','logunif'}; sampling_type=sampling_types{3};
 % par_min_mean: minimum or (if lognormal) mean of distribution.
 %  				Can be a scalar or vector (if different values for different parameters)
-% max_stdev: maximum or in case of lognormal the mean of distribution.
+% max_stdev: maximum or in case of lognormal the stand dev of distribution.
 Scalar or vector
 %
 % for 'lognorm','logunif' provide LOG10 value of desired mean/min & stdev/max (-2 is a mean of 0.01)
 par_min_mean=-2; % repmat(1.5,1,numel(cell2mat(scan_params_up_down_sensit(:)))); par_min_mean(4)=3;